We come to the last section of the first quarter, 1863 summaries. Those lines are for the batteries from the state of Wisconsin:

 - 7th Battery: At Jackson, Tennessee with two 6-pdr field guns and one 12-pdr field howitzer.
 Lieutenant Galen E. Green remained in command of this battery, assigned to Third Division, Sixteenth Corps.

-- 8th Battery: At Murfreesboro with four 12-pdr Napoleons and two 3-inch Ordnance Rifles.
+- 8th Battery: At Murfreesboro with two 12-pdr Napoleons and four 3-inch Ordnance Rifles.
 Assigned to First Division, Twentieth Corps as part of the winter reorganizations.
 Captain Henry E. Stiles (with promotion) remained in command.

 - 9th Battery: Fort Lyon, Colorado with four 6-pdr field guns and two 12-pdr field howitzers.
 Captain Cyrus H. Johnson commanded this battery posted in the District of Colorado.